amonjerro/evolution-simulator/ReadMe.md

 Still to implement:

 - The Gene System
-    - [ ] Define a number of behaviour genes
+    - [X] Define a number of behaviour genes
-    - [ ] Create the network of neurons
+    - [X] Create the network of neurons
+    - [ ] Test one generation of the simulation
     - [ ] Implement the genetic algorithm (selection / fitness evaluation, reproduction, mutation)
 - Animate the generation
     - [ ] Produce an image for every step